94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

        "M####"->"T####.###"@0:(NULL, "Enterprise");
 `

-* 6b. get all the stetements into teh single text (indicate it as RESULTINSERT2) separating them by new line and present it to the user for verification.
+* 6b. get all the statements into the single text (indicate it as RESULTINSERT2) separating them by new line and present it to the user for verification.
 * 6c.
 Upon the user approval, execute RESULTINSERT2

 STEP 7: Verification